tfausak/tfausak.github.io/_posts/2015-04-09-write-more-understandable-haskell-with-flow.md

 This shows how Flow helps you build up complex expressions one piece at a time.
 So let's move on to the next piece of this problem, the `euler8` function.
-Given a window size *n* and a string, it returns the largest product of *n* consecutive numbers in the string.
+Given a window of size *n* and a string, it returns the largest product of *n* consecutive numbers in the string.
 Let's take a look at a simple example.

     >>> euler8 2 "123"